title: “Fasting for Gains: Can Intermittent Fasting Build Muscle?”

 Fasting doesn’t exist in a vacuum—it’s most effective when paired with other strategies.
 Here are a few ways I’ve stacked IF for maximum gains:

-Internal Link Suggestion: Want to dive deeper into fat-burning strategies?
+Want to dive deeper into fat-burning strategies?
 Check out my article on Fasted Cardio for Bodybuilders for more protocols.
+For a broader look at performance nutrition, explore the Performance Hub.

 Actionable Takeaways: How to Start Fasting for Gains